-Stereotypes are Everywhere
+Stereotypes are Ubiquitous

 There are no second or third impressions!

 As an inherent quality, we critique… constantly.
 We inspect our surroundings, always reviewing what we see and hear.
-We must; it’s just the way we are programmed to function.
+We must it’s just the way we are programmed to function.
 “Is this food fresh?”
 “Is this corporation reliable?”
 “Is this school good quality for my kids?”
 Always weighing our pros and cons.

 No such thing as ‘Good Enough’ in the 21st Century anymore!

 Once upon a time, there was an era where something good enough was actually good enough.
 But, like all things, time passes by and good enough isn’t good enough anymore.
 Your audiences today are video experts.
 They are qualified enough to detect the subtlest of nuances and immediately recognize whether your video is impressive in a heartbeat (or 24 frames).
 Your audiences already know the projected message of every video you manufacture and they will instantaneously (although still subconsciously) judge your effort.
 Their judgment will either result in the fact that they will continue watching the video or they will move on to something better.
 High-quality video holds you, because today, the audiences are smarter than ever.

 Video production involves several stages, including pre-production, production, and post-production.
 Pre-production encompasses all the developmental aspects of the video production process before filming begins.
 This includes scriptwriting, scheduling, logistics, and other executive duties.
 Production is the stage of video production that captures the video on set, and involves filming content.
 Post-production involves selectively combining the video clips through video editing into a finished product that tells a narrative or communicates a message.